Sibonga: Pastores de Sibonga

-Pastores de Sibonga is a short Christmas play which narrates the nativity as performed in Magcagong.
+Pastores de Sibonga is a short Christmas play that narrates the nativity as performed in Magcagong.
 The play depicts the shepherds' adoration of the child Jesus.
 Pastores de Sibonga dates back to the 1920s.

 Pastores de Sibonga is performed by at least four dancers.
 The female dancer wears a red blouse or shirt paired with a long white skirt.
 The male dancer wears a red shirt paired with black pants.
 Accessories include a round hat decorated with cut-outs of the sun, moon and stars in yellow, red, green, and other brightly colored papers together with a yellow sash placed across the body.
-It is performed used red fans and white handkerchiefs.
+It is performed using red fans and white handkerchiefs.
 An oval-shaped native fan is used and held by the right hand during the performance.
 The white square handkerchief is held by the left hand folded into a triangular shape.

-The accompaniment music is a rondalla – an ensemble (guitar, bandurria, and banjo), played with the plectrum.
-The lyrics tell of the pre-, nativity, and post-nativity settings.
+The accompaniment music is a rondalla: an ensemble of stringed instruments (guitar, bandurria, and banjo), played with the plectrum.
+The lyrics tell of the pre-nativity, nativity, and post-nativity settings.
 It expresses happiness, joy, and worship, and offers praises and gifts for Jesus, Mary and Joseph.

+Education

+The public schools in the town of Sibonga are administered by one school district under the Schools Division of Cebu Province.